The First Year Experience program will nurture your academic skills and passions and immerse you in the life of our campus.

 What is a Peer Mentor?

 First Year Experience Peer Mentors are leaders on campus who help ease the transition to college for first-year students.
 Each peer mentor is assigned to one First Year Seminar (FYS) course and assists the instructor in meeting the goals of the course and program.
 Mentors will offer peer insight into academic and social life at college, as well as provide supplemental support for new Otterbein students.
-Please contact Elliot Ford, Assistant Director – Orientation & Transition Programs with comments/questions.
+Please contact Colette Masterson, Director of Center for Student Involvement with comments/questions.

 The transition into the Otterbein community involves many elements, both inside and outside of the classroom.
 Co-curricular experiences have always been valued as an important part of a student’s educational experience – so the FYE program has significant co-curricular programming to deliver on the overall program goals.
 A comprehensive schedule will be published each semester with programs that are designated to meet the goals of the FYE Programs.